ShyamGadde/jotdown/README.md

 # JotDown

-A basic text editor with spellchecking, autocorrect and autocomplete features.
+A simple text editor with spellchecking, autocorrect and autocomplete features.